School of Agricultural Sciences

 AGRI 5361.
 Agricultural Policy.
 3 Hours.

 Students engage in an advanced analysis of government policies and programs important to agriculture.
-Topics may include: the policy making process and leaders, interest groups, organization and functions of federal and state agencies, policies relevant to production agriculture and natural resources, rural development, consumer and food safety, international marketing and food distribution.
+Topics may include: the policy making process and leaders, interest groups, organization and functions of federal and state agencies, policies relevant to production agriculture and natural resources, rural development, consumer and food safety, international trade, and food distribution.

 AGRI 5362.
 Principles of Crop Protection.
 3 Hours.